Sorrento – What to do

 CAMPANIA EXPRESS TRAIN

-The other option is to take the Campania Express train from Naples to Sorrento which does have luggage storage, air conditioning and guaranteed seating.
-The cost of this train is Eur 8 but we think it is worth it for the extra comfort.
+The other option is to take the Campania Express train from Naples to Sorrento, which offers luggage storage, air conditioning, and guaranteed seating.
+The cost of this train is Eur 8, but we think it is worth it for the extra comfort.
 This line runs along the same route as the Circumvesuviana but stops at fewer stations and takes about 45 minutes.
-Please note though that this is a tourist route therefore only runs from mid-march to mid-October.
+Please note, though, that this is a tourist route, therefore it only runs from mid-march to mid-October.
 Tickets can be purchased online through the official EAV Campania website or directly at the Circumvesuviana ticket office 20 minutes before departure.

 HOW DO YOU GET TO POMPEII FROM SORRENTO, ITALY?